ADAH-EviDENce/evidence/README.md

 The initial user in the frontend can be renamed by setting the `FRONTEND_USER` environment variable before running `docker-compose up`.

-For example to have `myinitialusername` as user.
+For example to have `myinitialusername` as user do the following

 ```shell
 # (starting from the repo root directory)